Footprints and CAPS – Astonishing Alignment

 We are confident that home educating parents, who give their children individualised attention, will easily achieve these noble goals and others of their own, using any or all of our Footprints programmes.

-On examination of the CAPS document, we were pleasantly surprised to see that Footprints is well-aligned with the topics prescribed by CAPS for Social Sciences.
+On examination of the CAPS document, we were pleasantly surprised to see that Footprints, Voetspore (for History and Geography) and Footprints Nature Quest/Natuurskattejag (for Geography) are well-aligned with the topics prescribed by CAPS for Social Sciences.
 It was actually a shock to discover how many of the prescribed topics our programmes cover!
 And we did it first!
+We also have an article that explains how Footprints meets the CAPS requirement for Home Language in the Intermediate Phase: Footprints Language Arts and CAPS

 As Footprints focuses primarily on a study of South Africa, the topics we don’t cover are mainly those that relate to the rest of the world.